Session

 Tight Genes: Intro to Genetic Algorithms

 Yes, that's right, geneTic, not geneRic.
 Genetic algorithms are shortcuts to "evolve" solutions to hard problems, by mimicking real-world biological evolution.
-They find a "good enough" solution more quickly than precise calculation or brute-forcing your way through the entire solution space.
+They find "good enough" solutions much more quickly than precise calculation or brute-forcing the solution space.
 Their randomness often reveals great solutions that humans probably would never have thought of, such as NASA's twisty ST5 spacecraft antenna, developed by a genetic algorithm in 2006!

-You will come away equipped with a powerful technique for solving problems that might otherwise be computationally intractable!
+You will learn a powerful technique for solving problems that might otherwise be computationally intractable, including in ways no human would probably ever think of directly!

-I have done this talk for several conferences so far, and am slated to do more soon.
+I have done this talk for several conferences so far.
 You can see the videos in my playlist at https://www.youtube.com/playlist?list=PLMrm16n64Buag1--3P3xf9KnrH330nrPc .

 Agenda: